tonyfast/tidy-harness/README.md

     plugins: hypothesis-3.5.3, flake8-0.7, ipynb-1.1.0
     collected 62 items

-    tests/test Can Harness Add a Networkx extension.ipynb ..........
+    harness/tests/test Can Harness Add a Networkx extension.ipynb ..........
-    tests/test Can Harness apply to live data.ipynb .........
+    harness/tests/test Can Harness apply to live data.ipynb .........
-    tests/test Do the reprs work.ipynb ..........
+    harness/tests/test Do the reprs work.ipynb ..........
-    tests/test Does Harness Write Declarative Model Pipelines.ipynb .............
+    harness/tests/test Does Harness Write Declarative Model Pipelines.ipynb .............
-    tests/test Does Harness work for the iris dataset emoji style.ipynb ........... tests/test Does Harness work for the iris dataset.ipynb .........
+    harness/tests/test Does Harness work for the iris dataset emoji style.ipynb ........... harness/tests/test Does Harness work for the iris dataset.ipynb .........

-    ========================== 62 passed in 28.30 seconds ==========================
+    ========================== 62 passed in 23.30 seconds ==========================

+    [NbConvertApp] Converting notebook harness/tests/NetworkX.ipynb to notebook
+    [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 1895 bytes to harness/tests/NetworkX.ipynb
-    [NbConvertApp] Converting notebook tests/What are the UML diagrams.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Converting notebook harness/tests/What are the UML diagrams.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 286588 bytes to tests/What are the UML diagrams.ipynb [NbConvertApp] Converting notebook tests/test Can Harness Add a Networkx extension.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 307482 bytes to harness/tests/What are the UML diagrams.ipynb [NbConvertApp] Converting notebook harness/tests/test Can Harness Add a Networkx extension.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 38985 bytes to tests/test Can Harness Add a Networkx extension.ipynb [NbConvertApp] Converting notebook tests/test Can Harness apply to live data.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 48180 bytes to harness/tests/test Can Harness Add a Networkx extension.ipynb [NbConvertApp] Converting notebook harness/tests/test Can Harness apply to live data.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 49500 bytes to tests/test Can Harness apply to live data.ipynb [NbConvertApp] Converting notebook tests/test Do the reprs work.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 64810 bytes to harness/tests/test Can Harness apply to live data.ipynb [NbConvertApp] Converting notebook harness/tests/test Do the reprs work.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 8806 bytes to tests/test Do the reprs work.ipynb [NbConvertApp] Converting notebook tests/test Does Harness Write Declarative Model Pipelines.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 8806 bytes to harness/tests/test Do the reprs work.ipynb [NbConvertApp] Converting notebook harness/tests/test Does Harness Write Declarative Model Pipelines.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 18253 bytes to tests/test Does Harness Write Declarative Model Pipelines.ipynb [NbConvertApp] Converting notebook tests/test Does Harness work for the iris dataset emoji style.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 18111 bytes to harness/tests/test Does Harness Write Declarative Model Pipelines.ipynb [NbConvertApp] Converting notebook harness/tests/test Does Harness work for the iris dataset emoji style.ipynb to notebook
+    [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 14187 bytes to tests/test Does Harness work for the iris dataset emoji style.ipynb [NbConvertApp] Converting notebook tests/test Does Harness work for the iris dataset.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
+    [NbConvertApp] Writing 14242 bytes to harness/tests/test Does Harness work for the iris dataset emoji style.ipynb [NbConvertApp] Converting notebook harness/tests/test Does Harness work for the iris dataset.ipynb to notebook [NbConvertApp] Executing notebook with kernel: python3
-    [NbConvertApp] Writing 13286 bytes to tests/test Does Harness work for the iris dataset.ipynb
+    [NbConvertApp] Writing 13370 bytes to harness/tests/test Does Harness work for the iris dataset.ipynb